Global IoT Product Design

 Full transcript below:

 Good afternoon and welcome to today’s IndustryWeek webcast, “Global IoT Product Design: Increase Success with Products, Teams, and Customers.”
-It is sponsored by Arena Solutions.
+It is sponsored by Arena.
 My name is Adrienne Selko and I’m a staff writer with IndustryWeek.

 Before we begin, let me explain how you can participate in today’s presentation.
 First, if at any time you are having audio difficulties or slides are not advancing, simply hit your F5 key to refresh your webcast console.
 If you have any technical difficulties during today’s session, please press the Help button on your player console to receive assistance in solving common issues.